You both want a divorce that avoids a court fight and that is fair and efficient.

 We help you talk through sensitive topics such as parenting plans and schedules, marital property divisions, and support agreements.
 By discussing these topics, you, with the mediator’s help, create the path to divorce that works best for you.

-COVID 19 NOTICE: ALL MEDIATION SESSIONS WILL BE CONDUCTED ONLINE VIA ZOOM VIDEO CONFERENCING.
+MEDIATION SESSIONS ARE CONDUCTED ONLINE VIA ZOOM VIDEO CONFERENCING.

 Not sure what divorce mediation is and how it can help you?
 Schedule a 15-minute complimentary, no obligation initial consultation and your basic questions about mediation can be answered.